Skip to main content

 ]

-• "DW_AB, NUC->N" corresponds to all the amide nitrogen chemical shift differences between states A and B .
+• "DW_AB, NUC->N" applies to nitrogen chemical shift differences between states A and B.

 FIX

-Parameters in the FIX list are fixed during the fitting process.
-The format is similar to the FIT list.
+Parameters in the FIX list remain constant during the fitting step.
+The format matches that of the FIT list.

 FIX = [